 Treatment of benign paroxysmal positional vertigo

 In many cases, BPPV goes away on its own within weeks or months.
-In severe cases where symptoms relief is necessary, your doctor may treat you with the canalith repositioning procedure.
+In severe cases where symptoms relief is necessary, your doctor may treat you with the Epley maneuver.

-The canalith procedure, which can be performed during a clinic visit, involves making slow movements that position the head.
+The Epley maneuver, also known as the canalith repositioning procedure, which can be performed during a clinic visit, involves making slow movements that position the head.
 The goal of the procedure is to move any built-up particles from the semicircular canals to the vestibule where the particles don’t cause issues.

 During the exercises, your doctor will hold your head in a certain position for 30 seconds after the abnormal eye movements stop and symptoms subside.
 Most patients can perform the exercises on themselves and need two or more treatments for maximum efficacy.